 Is your real name Lily Graham?

 Confession time!
 My real name is actually Dominique Valente, which yes sounds more like the made up name.
-I chose Lily Graham as my mother originally wanted to call me Lily and because I was far too frightened in the beginning to publish under my real name when I first decided to self-publish.
+I chose Lily Graham as my mother originally wanted to call me Lily and because I was far too frightened in the beginning to publish under my real name.
 Personally, that made it much easier as I could step away a little and it helped as no one I knew had any idea what I was doing … of course, they all figured it out.

 What’s your number one writing tip?

-Just write – there comes a time when we all shut up the voice/s that said we aren’t yet ready/ need more life experience/ schooling/ add an excuse of your own, and sat down and just saw what happened.
-There’s no big secret – I wish there was as trust me, I’ve looked for them all.
+Just write, and finish the thing already – there comes a time when we all shut up the voice/s that said we aren’t yet ready/ need more life experience/ schooling/ add an excuse of your own, and sat down and just saw what happened.
+It’s a tip that alas is just as important on the first book as it is on the fifteenth.
+There’s no big secret, apart from just going for it.
+I wish there was as trust me, I’ve looked for them all.
 Then set yourself a deadline so that you actually finish the thing.
-Make that the goal : a finished book.
-Not a perfect book – it doesn’t exist.
-Well, unless you’re Alice Hoffman.
-But for the rest of us mortals …

 Are you a natural blonde?